LucasBehrendt/gamers-ground/README.md

 - [The Bootstrap documentation](https://getbootstrap.com/docs/5.1/getting-started/introduction/) was also a big help when creating the front end with the Bootstrap framework.

-- Code Institute Tutor Support helped with solving some issues, including FIXBEFORESUB
+- Code Institute Tutor Support helped with solving some issues, including a few bugfixes and clarification on how to implement some of the project features.

 - The Code Institute Boutique Ado walkthrough project was of great help and some snippets have been taken from it.
 They are all credited in the code.